venkatitlead/gitlabpractice/README.md

-# gitlabpractice --Dev Branch
+# gitlabpractice --Release

-practice list
-one
-two
-three
-four
-five
-six
-get-date
-get-tim
-testlevel
-1111111
+Welcome to Release branch of git